akaboyo/cyclistic-project/README.md

 ### [View Here](https://www.kaggle.com/code/adebayoadebanjo/my-google-cyclistic-capstone)

-# TOP 100 COMPANIES IN THE US PROJECT
+# PROJECT 2 - TOP 100 COMPANIES IN THE US PROJECT

 ## Overview: Web Scraping the Top 100 Companies in the US using Python